notshi/cleanerr/readme.md

 ### cleanerr

 Converts the logs from https://github.com/xriss/dataiati and displays them as tables.
+Logs are updated daily.

 There are currently two tables - each row is a dataset.